What You Need to Know About Termite Swarming Season

 Why do termites swarm?

 Termites begin to swarm when a colony is ready to expand and find new food sources.
 Termite colonies typically only expand once per year.
 Once the winged termites find a suitable home, they will stop swarming and settle into their new location.
-The alates’ wings will fall off as they being to mature, and they will start mating to create a new colony.
+The alates’ wings will fall off as they being to mature, and they will start mating to create new colonies.

 When do termites swarm?